causify-ai/tutorials/class_project_instructions/Projects/EconML_Project_Description.md

-### Description
+**Description**

-EconML is a Python library designed for estimating causal effects from observational data using machine learning techniques.
-It provides a suite of tools for causal inference, including methods for estimating treatment effects, handling heterogeneous treatment effects, and performing counterfactual analysis.
-The library is particularly useful for researchers and practitioners looking to understand the impact of interventions in various fields such as economics, healthcare, and marketing.
+EconML is a Python library designed for estimating causal machine learning models.
+It provides tools for estimating treatment effects and understanding the impact of interventions on outcomes.
+By leveraging advanced machine learning techniques, EconML allows researchers to derive insights from observational data while controlling for confounding factors.

-**Key Features of EconML:**
+Technologies Used
+EconML

-- Implements state-of-the-art machine learning algorithms for causal inference.
+- Implements state-of-the-art methods for causal inference, including Double Machine Learning and Orthogonal Random Forests.
-- Supports heterogeneous treatment effect estimation through methods like the Double Machine Learning.
+- Facilitates the estimation of heterogeneous treatment effects.
-- Allows for the integration of machine learning models with causal estimation techniques.
+- Supports integration with popular machine learning libraries such as scikit-learn and TensorFlow.
-- Facilitates counterfactual predictions to understand potential outcomes under different treatment scenarios.

 ---

-### Project 1: Estimating the Effect of Advertising on Sales
+### Project 1: Estimating the Impact of Online Advertising on Sales (Difficulty: 1 - Easy)

-**Difficulty**: 1 (Easy)
+**Project Objective**

-**Project Objective**: The goal of this project is to estimate the causal effect of advertising spending on product sales using observational data.
-Students will optimize their estimation of the treatment effect of advertising campaigns.
+Estimate the causal effect of online advertising campaigns on product sales, optimizing for the effectiveness of different ad strategies.

-**Dataset Suggestions**: Look for datasets on Kaggle related to retail sales and advertising expenditures, or explore open government datasets on marketing and sales.

-**Tasks**:
+**Dataset Suggestions**
+Look for datasets from open e-commerce platforms or marketing analytics repositories on Kaggle.

+**Tasks**
-- **Data Collection**: Gather data on sales and advertising expenditures over time.
+- **Data Collection**: Gather data on advertising spend and corresponding sales figures over time.
-- **Data Preprocessing**: Clean and prepare the dataset for analysis, ensuring proper formatting and handling of missing values.
+- **Data Preprocessing**: Clean the dataset, ensuring that all variables are appropriately formatted and missing values are handled.
-- **Model Selection**: Use EconML to select an appropriate machine learning model for estimating treatment effects.
+- **Model Selection**: Use EconML to implement a basic causal model to estimate the treatment effect of advertising on sales.
-- **Causal Estimation**: Implement the Double Machine Learning method to estimate the causal effect of advertising on sales.
+- **Effect Estimation**: Analyze the results to determine how different advertising strategies impact sales.
-- **Result Interpretation**: Analyze and interpret the results, discussing the implications of the findings.
+- **Visualization**: Create visualizations to present the estimated treatment effects clearly.

+**Bonus Ideas (Optional)**
-**Bonus Ideas**: Explore the effects of different types of advertising (e.g., digital vs. traditional) or perform a sensitivity analysis on the treatment effect estimates.
+- Compare the effectiveness of different advertising channels (e.g., social media vs. search engines).
+- Implement a time-series analysis to see how treatment effects evolve over time.

 ---

-### Project 2: Analyzing the Impact of Educational Interventions on Student Performance
+### Project 2: Evaluating the Effect of Educational Interventions on Student Performance (Difficulty: 2 - Medium)

-**Difficulty**: 2 (Medium)
+**Project Objective**

-**Project Objective**: This project aims to analyze the impact of various educational interventions (like tutoring or online resources) on student performance in standardized tests.
-The objective is to identify which interventions yield the most significant improvement in scores.
+Assess the impact of various educational interventions (e.g., tutoring, workshops) on student performance, aiming to identify which intervention is most effective for different student demographics.

+**Dataset Suggestions**
-**Dataset Suggestions**: Utilize datasets from educational institutions or Kaggle that provide data on student performance and intervention types.
+Explore datasets from educational research repositories or government education statistics available on Kaggle.

-**Tasks**:
+**Tasks**
-- **Data Acquisition**: Obtain a dataset that includes student performance metrics and details about interventions.
+- **Data Acquisition**: Collect data on student performance metrics and details of the interventions received.
-- **Feature Engineering**: Create features that represent different interventions and control for confounders such as socioeconomic status.
+- **Feature Engineering**: Create relevant features that capture student demographics and prior performance.
-- **Causal Analysis**: Use EconML to model heterogeneous treatment effects and estimate the impact of each intervention on test scores.
+- **Causal Modeling**: Use EconML to estimate heterogeneous treatment effects for different student groups.
+- **Interpretation**: Analyze the results to identify which interventions are most effective for specific demographics.
+- **Reporting**: Prepare a report summarizing findings and implications for educational policy.

+**Bonus Ideas (Optional)**
+- Extend the analysis to include long-term effects of interventions on student performance.
-- **Evaluation**: Assess the robustness of the causal estimates using cross-validation and other model evaluation techniques.
+- Implement cross-validation techniques to validate the robustness of the treatment effect estimates.
-- **Visualization**: Visualize the treatment effects and their significance using appropriate plots.

-**Bonus Ideas**: Compare the effectiveness of interventions by demographic groups or perform a cost-effectiveness analysis of the interventions.

 ---

-### Project 3: Evaluating the Effect of Policy Changes on Economic Outcomes
+### Project 3: Analyzing the Impact of Health Policies on Population Health Outcomes (Difficulty: 3 - Hard)

-**Difficulty**: 3 (Hard)

-**Project Objective**: The project focuses on evaluating the causal effects of a specific policy change (like a tax reform or minimum wage increase) on economic indicators such as employment rates or GDP growth.
-The objective is to provide evidence-based insights into the policy's effectiveness.

-**Dataset Suggestions**: Access economic datasets from open government portals or Kaggle that contain economic indicators before and after the policy change.

-**Tasks**:
-- **Policy Context Analysis**: Conduct a thorough literature review to understand the policy change and its expected impacts.
+**Project Objective**
+Investigate the causal effects of various health policies (e.g., smoking bans, vaccination campaigns) on population health outcomes, aiming to provide insights for future policy-making.

+**Dataset Suggestions**
+Utilize public health datasets available from government health agencies or research institutions on Kaggle.

+**Tasks**
-- **Data Gathering**: Collect relevant economic indicators before and after the policy implementation.
+- **Data Gathering**: Compile data on health outcomes (e.g., hospitalization rates, disease prevalence) and relevant policy changes over time.
-- **Model Development**: Utilize EconML to apply causal inference techniques, including the use of machine learning models to estimate treatment effects.
+- **Data Cleaning and Preparation**: Ensure data integrity by addressing missing values and outliers.
+- **Advanced Causal Modeling**: Apply advanced EconML methods to estimate the causal effects of health policies on health outcomes while controlling for confounding variables.
-- **Counterfactual Analysis**: Generate counterfactual predictions to assess what the economic indicators would have looked like without the policy change.
+- **Sensitivity Analysis**: Conduct sensitivity analyses to assess the robustness of the results against various assumptions.
-- **Policy Recommendation**: Analyze the results and provide recommendations based on the findings, discussing potential limitations and biases in the analysis.

-**Bonus Ideas**: Explore additional economic indicators that may have been influenced by the policy change or compare different regions/countries that implemented similar policies.

----

-These projects will not only deepen your understanding of causal inference and machine learning but also provide practical experience in applying EconML to real-world scenarios.
+- **Policy Recommendations**: Generate actionable insights based on the findings to inform future health policy decisions.

+**Bonus Ideas (Optional)**
+- Explore the interaction effects of multiple health policies on different population segments.
+- Consider incorporating machine learning models to predict long-term health outcomes based on policy changes.